nithinbekal/nithinbekal.github.io/_posts/2015-05-23-one-year-with-vim.md

 ---
 layout: post
-title: "One Year With Vim"
+title: "One year with vim"
 date:  2015-05-22 21:13:24
 categories: vim
 ---